luehrsenheinrich/wp-quicklink/CONTRIBUTING.md

 The working directory is the `build` directory.
 If you change something in another location of the git the pull request or commit will be ignored.
 This repository uses `@wordpress/env` to provide a local development environment.
 Please refer to the [documentation for wp-env](https://github.com/WordPress/gutenberg/tree/trunk/packages/env) to learn more about that package.

 The development server and all dependencies are handled by docker and npm.
-Make sure you have [docker-compose installed](https://docs.docker.com/compose/install/) and run `npm run setup` in the directory.
-You spawned WordPress instance will be available under `http://localhost` with the account `admin:password`.
+Make sure you have [docker-compose installed](https://docs.docker.com/compose/install/) and run `npm start` in the directory.
+You spawned WordPress instance will be available under `http://localhost:8888` with the account `admin:password`.

 Please be aware, that you should usually not write code directly on the master branch.